LukeGus/Obsidian-Backup/Propulse/Things to Do/Loot Locker.md

 Have a script that just deals with setting the currency text.

-Have a script that creates every key.
+Have a script that creates every key ev